parap/todo/Readme.md

 - let user to mark tasks as NOT DONE.
 Thus we can distinct unfilled tasks from UNDONE tasks. let user have some minor points for such marking.

+- add buttons to calendar 'in a week', 'in a month'

+- add tags

 =============== TODO statistic ===========

 - allow setting statistic range: calendar months/weeks or any other defined time interval.